What are Your Mobile Phone Network Options in New Zealand?

 Do You Need a New Phone for Your Trip in New Zealand?

-If you have bought your phone in your home country as a stand-alone (not from a phone carrier), they usually come unlocked.
+If you have bought your mobile phone in your home country as a stand-alone (not from a phone carrier), they usually come unlocked.
 In that case, you will be able to use it in New Zealand.
 Make sure that your phone is using the right technology for the network that you want to use:

 - 2degrees: GSM, UMTS and LTE